Handicap System for 2021

 Will occasional and new players have a BGS handicap?

-The system, in common with the WHS, needs a minimum of two completed scorecards in order to establish a handicap index.
+The system, in common with the WHS, needs a minimum of three completed scorecards in order to establish a handicap index.
 These may be from the first rounds played in our events, during which the player will not be eligible for the main prizes, or independent cards submitted from other events or observed casual rounds.